AI Agent Cost Control in 2026: A Landscape Guide

 Sources and versions

-Feature claims in this post were verified against the following documentation as of April 2026:
+Feature claims in this post were verified against the following documentation on July 24, 2026:

 - Cycles — runcycles.io v0.1.25 (runtime authority, reserve-commit, RISK_POINTS)